Can Scoliosis Cause Arthritis?

 Diagnosis

 Diagnosis of Degenerative Scoliosis requires doctors who can see subtle changes in spinal alignment and link symptoms to the condition.
-At the Scoliosis Institute, top spine doctors will focus on diagnosing and treating spine problems.
+At the Southwest Scoliosis and Spine Institute, top spine doctors will focus on diagnosing and treating spine problems.

 A full patient medical history provides the data for doctors to make a medical diagnosis.
-Lifestyle factors like previous employment, parent history, past injuries, illnesses, routine medications, and the start of symptoms help to understand the condition and need to be documented.
+Lifestyle factors like previous employment, parent history, past injuries, illnesses, routine medications, and the start of symptoms help to understand the condition.
 This data helps doctors know where to look and narrow down possible problems.

 Physical exams are another tool in the diagnosis of Degenerative Scoliosis.
 This can help to check the patient’s strength levels, flexibility, and reflexes and also narrow down any conditions that may have caused the symptoms.
 If symptoms like tingling sensations, shock-like pain, or numbness occur, doctors may request imaging to further identify the cause.